-The LM25122 contains strong N-channel MOSFET gate drivers and an associated high-side level shifter to drive the external N-channel MOSFET switches.
+The LM5122 contains strong N-channel MOSFET gate drivers and an associated high-side level shifter to drive the external N-channel MOSFET switches.
 The high-side gate driver works in conjunction with an external boot diode $D{BST}$ , and bootstrap capacitor $C{BST}$ .
 During the on-time of the low-side N-channel MOSFET driver, the SW pin voltage is approximately 0 V and the $C{BST}$ is charged from VCC through the $D{BST}$ .
-A 0.1- $\mu$ F or larger ceramic capacitor, connected with short traces between the BST and SW pin, is recommended.
+TI recommends a 0.1- $\mu$ F or larger ceramic capacitor, connected with short traces between the BST and SW pin.

 The LO and HO outputs are controlled with an adaptive dead-time methodology which insures that both outputs are never enabled at the same time.
 When the controller commands LO to be enabled, the adaptive dead-time logic first disables HO and waits for HO-SW voltage to drop.
-LO is then enabled after a small delay (HO Fall to LO Rise Delay).
-Similarly, the HO turn-on is delayed until the LO voltage has discharged.
-HO is then enabled after a small delay (LO Fall to HO Rise Delay).
+LO is then enabled after a small delay (HO fall to LO rise delay).
+Similarly, the HO turnon is delayed until the LO voltage has discharged.
+HO is then enabled after a small delay (LO fall to HO rise delay).
 This technique insures adequate dead-time for any size N-channel MOSFET device, especially when VCC is supplied by a higher external voltage source.
 Be careful when adding series gate resistors, as this may decrease the effective dead-time.

-Care should be exercised in selecting the N-channel MOSFET devices threshold voltage, especially if the VIN voltage range is below the VCC regulation level or a bypass operation is required.
+Exercise care when selecting the N-channel MOSFET devices threshold voltage, especially if the VIN voltage range is below the VCC regulation level or a bypass operation is required.
 If the bypass operation is required, especially when output voltage is less than 12 V, a logic level device should be selected for the high-side N-channel MOSFET.
-During startup at low input voltages, the low-side N-channel MOSFET switch's gate plateau voltage should be sufficient to completely enhance the N-channel MOSFET device.
+During start-up at low input voltages, the low-side N-channel MOSFET switch's gate plateau voltage must be sufficient to completely enhance the N-channel MOSFET device.
 If the low-side N-channel MOSFET drive voltage is lower than the low-side N-channel MOSFET device gate plateau voltage during startup, the regulator may not start up properly and it may stick at the maximum duty cycle in a high power dissipation state.
-This condition can be avoided by selecting a lower threshold N-channel MOSFET switch or by increasing VIN(STARTUP) with the UVLO pin voltage programming.
+This condition can be avoided by selecting a lower threshold N-channel MOSFET switch or by increasing $V{\text{IN(STARTUP)}}$ with the UVLO pin voltage programming.